-Innovative Finance is central to the GAVI Alliance business model.
-The Alliance already plays a leading role in tapping capital markets for vaccination through the International Finance Facility for Immunisation (IFFIm), accelerating the introduction of critical vaccines through the Advance Market Commitment (AMC), and empowering public-private partnerships through the GAVI Matching Fund.
+Innovative Finance is central to the Vaccine Alliance business model.
+The Alliance already plays a leading role in tapping capital markets for vaccination through the International Finance Facility for Immunisation (IFFIm), accelerating the introduction of critical vaccines through the Advance Market Commitment (AMC), and empowering public-private partnerships through the Gavi Matching Fund.

 Although this is a global endeavour, many of the key opportunities, stakeholders and skills are in the United States.
-The World Bank – a member of the GAVI Alliance, an essential partner in GAVI Innovative Finance activities and treasury manager for IFFIm – is conveniently headquartered a block from GAVI’s Washington DC office.
-And the Bill & Melinda Gates Foundation, another member of the GAVI Alliance and key funder of both the GAVI Matching Fund and the AMC, has both a DC office and its headquarters in Washington state.
+The World Bank – a member of the Vaccine Alliance, an essential partner in Gavi Innovative Finance activities and treasury manager for IFFIm – is conveniently headquartered a block from Gavi’s Washington DC office.
+And the Bill & Melinda Gates Foundation, another member of the Vaccine Alliance and key funder of both the Gavi Matching Fund and the AMC, has both a DC office and its headquarters in Washington state.

 Representation through the DC office with donors and partners

-The GAVI Alliance’s DC-based Special Representative has three primary missions: developing the relationship with (and funding from) the United States government, including through the orchestration of effective advocacy and public policy networks; developing the engagement of the Canadian government as a GAVI Alliance donor; and managing GAVI’s engagement with the New York-based parts of the United Nations system, particularly the Office of the Secretary-General, UNICEF and Pan American Health Organization (PAHO).
+The Vaccine Alliance’s DC-based Special Representative has three primary missions: developing the relationship with (and funding from) the United States government, including through the orchestration of effective advocacy and public policy networks; developing the engagement of the Canadian government as a Gavi donor; and managing Gavi’s engagement with the New York-based parts of the United Nations system, particularly the Office of the Secretary-General, UNICEF and Pan American Health Organization (PAHO).